 For any month, the servicing fee is paid immediately after the Class C interest payments or deposits.
 See "-Card Series Application of Finance Charge Collections" above.
 The servicing fee compensates the servicer for its expenses in connection with servicing receivables, including expenses associated with collection, allocating and distributing collections on the receivables.
-See "The Master Trust-The Servicer-Servicing Compensation and payments or deposits in the following priority: Payment of Expenses."
+See "The Master Trust-The Servicer-Servicing Compensation and Payment of Expenses."